The ultimate guide to safe and anonymous online payment methods in 2024

 Venmo is PayPal’s subsidiary, so the payments will go through their checkout process.
 This smears some shady users’ data practices on Venmo, as well.
 However, if you follow the same safety precautions as using PayPal, Venmo is an anonymous intermediary for your transactions.

-Cash App is an anonymous mobile payments service, allowing users to transfer and request money.
+Cash App is a mobile payments service that you can use anonymously, allowing users to transfer and request money.
 Using unique usernames known as $Cashtag you can transfer money with username alone, eliminating the need for bank account details.

 Without identity verification, you’ll be limited to the daily spending limit of $250.
 It’s also possible to withdraw money using its debit Visa card or transfer it to any other bank account.